-Strength and Conditioning Strength and conditioning does not have a singular definition and style.
+Strength and conditioning does not have a singular definition and style.
 A strength and conditioning program centers around the purpose of said program.
 For example, the strength and conditioning program for a fighter is different from that of a football player.
 While there are some similarities, there are many differences as well.

 Plyometrics is a fun and engaging style of training and exercise for many people.
 It focuses on "explosive" movements such as jumping.
+Originally considered jump training, in which only variations of jumps—jump, box jump, broad jump, depth jump, etc.—were included, the plyometrics programs have expanded to include many other explosive variations of movements.
 Clapping pull-ups, clapping push-ups, ball throws, and even bar throws (in a Smith Machine) all fit into a plyometrics workout.
-Essentially, if any movement can safely be turned into an explosive variation, it may have room in a plyometrics workout (if you want further clarification about this, let us know).
+Essentially, if a movement can safely be turned into an explosive variation, it may have room in a plyometrics workout.

 Plyometric movements require maximal force to overcome resistance in a short time (power).
 Due to this, the volume in a workout is typically low.
-A person may perform 3-5 sets of 3-5 reps or similar set and rep schemes (similar to powerlifting) for each included exercise.
+A person may perform 3-5 sets of 3-5 reps or similar set and rep schemes (similar to powerlifting or weightlifting) for each included exercise.
 Rest periods are long, relatively speaking, to allow full recovery between sets so that maximum power can be regained (or as close to it as possible).

 On a side note, plyometric exercises commonly appear in strength and conditioning workouts.
 They may also appear in powerlifting, Olympic lifting, circuit training, non-traditional cardio training, and martial arts training.

 Powerbuilding combines aspects of bodybuilding and powerlifting.
 Though purists of each style of training may frown on the inclusion of the other, today's powerlifters and bodybuilders understand that including both power based training and hypertrophy training can lead to a stronger, more muscular body and equal better performance in both realms of competition.
-For the average person who is not a competitor, powerbuilding can provide him or her the strength, power, and aesthetics that he or she is looking for.
+For the average person who is not a competitor, powerbuilding can provide his or her the strength, power, and aesthetics that he or she is looking for.

-Circuit Training Circuit training is simply a chaining together of movements.
+Circuit training is simply a chaining together of movements.
 It is not so much a style of training and exercise as a way to modify other methods.
 For example, a person can take bodybuilding movements such as the overhead press, lateral raise, and front raise and circuit them together.

 By that logic, a person can take movements from any style of training, or multiple styles of training, and circuit them together.
 Sets, reps, weights, and overall volume vary and are often dictated not by circuit training itself, but instead by the primary training methodology used.

-The layout of an Olympic program, from technique to overall training volume to rest, varies from coach to coach, trainer to trainer.
+The layout of an Olympic program—from technique to overall training volume to rest—varies from coach to coach, trainer to trainer.
 For example, some coaches want a person to keep the bar in contact with the body when pulling the weight from the ground, while other coaches want the bar close but not contacting the body.

-Cardiovascular Training When many people think of cardio, they think of running.
+When many people think of cardio, they think of running.
 You do not need to run to complete cardio.
 You can perform circuit training, use an elliptical, bike, swim, and complete a number of movements, including running, to engage in a quality cardio session.

 The point of cardio is not to complete specific exercises, but instead to accelerate the heart rate and breathing in order to elicit a significant change in the cardiovascular system, thereby improving function.
 Many activities and styles of training can be used to achieve this end.